 The map sheets and specific mitigation tables are presented in Part 2 in a "map book" format.
-The map sheets provide an overview of Environmentally Sensitive Sites (ESS), while the associated mitigation tables provide specific mitigation requirements related to these ESS.
-There are a total of 38 map sheets and one map sheet index.
+There are eight separate mapbooks to serve each of the eight construction segments.
+Key index maps of each construction segment can be found in Appendix I. The map sheets provide an overview of Environmentally Sensitive Sites (ESS), while the associated mitigation tables provide specific mitigation requirements related to these ESS.